trussworks/affinity-groups-slackbot/README.md

 For Truss's instance of this bot, we have configured this to happen automatically on new commits to the `main` branch.
 GitHub Actions will build and push the docker image to an ECR repository in the `trussworks-prod` AWS account.
-In order to redeploy the lambda with the new image.
-You must copy and replace the image uri of the latest image into the Terraform located in `trussworks-prod/affinity-groups-slackbot/main.tf` for `local.image_uri` then apply.
+In order to redeploy the lambda with the new image, you must copy and replace the image uri of the latest image into the Terraform located in `trussworks-prod/affinity-groups-slackbot/main.tf` for `local.image_uri` then apply.